recommenders-team/recommenders/docs/source/dataset.rst

 MovieLens
 =========

-The MovieLens datasets, first released in 1998, describe people’s expressed preferences for movies.
+The `MovieLens datasets <https://grouplens.org/datasets/movielens/>`_, first released in 1998, describe people's expressed preferences for movies.
 These preferences take the form of `<user, item, rating, timestamp>` tuples, each the result of a person expressing a preference (a 0-5 star rating) for a movie at a particular time.